-Issue-LU-3.13 Agricultural Uses Existing Plan-area agricultural uses, specifically citrus groves, are inconsistent with known groundwater constraints, and contribute very little in the way of jobs or economic benefit to the inhabitants of the Plan area.
+Issue-LU-3.13 Agricultural Uses.
+Existing CPA agricultural uses, specifically citrus groves, are inconsistent with known groundwater constraints, and contribute very little in the way of jobs or economic benefit to the inhabitants of the CPA.

-Goal-LU-3.13 A mutually-beneficial planned reduction in active agricultural lands in the northerly section of the Plan area by providing incentives for conversion to other uses appropriate with current community character and needs, along with the restoration of fallowed and abandoned agricultural lands to productive uses consistent with current community character and needs.
+Goal-LU-3.13 A mutually-beneficial planned reduction in active agricultural lands in the northerly section of the CPA by providing incentives for conversion to other uses appropriate with current community character and needs, along with the restoration of fallowed and abandoned agricultural lands to productive uses consistent with current community character and needs.

-Policy-LU-3.13.1 Encourage, in coordination with the Farm and Home Advisor-, the creation of programs to assist farmers to move to less-intensive use.
+Policy-LU-3.13.1 Encourage, in coordination with the Farm and Home Advisor, the creation of programs to assist farmers to move to less-intensive use.